 Sales Analysis: why it is important

-Running a business without data is like taking a trip without GPS.
-You can do it, but you will probably take "wrong paths", losing business opportunities!
+Running a business without data and sales analysis is like taking a trip without GPS.
+You can do it, but you will probably take wrong paths, losing business opportunities!

 Keeping track of your CRM activities is the first step to improve your sales processes.
 The earlier you start measuring data, the more information you will have to support your decisions.